atournayre/maker-bundle/docs/api-reference.md

 # API Reference

-This page provides a reference for the main classes and interfaces in the Atournayre Maker Bundle.
+This page provides a reference for the main classes and interfaces in the Elegant Maker Bundle.

 ## Core Interfaces